Clean Water Section 319 Matching Grants

-Project priorities for FY 2016 will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) that lead to actual pollutant load reductions.
+Project priorities will continue to stress implementation projects in watersheds that have approved Watershed Based Plans (WBP) which lead to targeted pollutant load reductions and/or restoring impaired waters.
 Implementation projects should have a clear connection to the management goals and objectives of the WBP and show progress towards attaining water quality goals.
-Applicants are strongly urged to consult with DEEP Watershed Managers to ensure their proposals are consistent with WBPs.
+Such implementation projects may include but are not limited to: habitat improvements, dam removal, improved stormwater runoff management, and improved agricultural practices.

 You can learn more about this opportunity by visiting the funder's website.